kkiani/dotfiles/README.md

    ```
 ## Additional Information
 - The repository includes configurations for various tools such as zsh, vscode, and vim.
 - The `install.sh` script will create symlinks for the dotfiles in the repository to the appropriate locations on your system.
-It also, creates links from icloud drive for personal data and the link probabliy does not exist on your drive.
+It also, creates links from iCloud drive for personal data, and the links probably does not exist on your drive.
 - The `macosdefaults.sh` script includes default configurations for macOS that I personally prefer, but feel free to modify or remove it as needed.
 - Be sure to review the contents of the scripts before running them, as they may make changes to your system that you are not comfortable with.
 - Feel free to fork and customize the repository to fit your own needs.